cloud-cds/cds-stack/etl/README(CARDIAC).md

 Running a complete ETL will first delete every records in cdm tables with corresponding dataset_id, and then perform many subtasks specifying in **planner.py** to transform/extract data from staging tables<sup>1</sup>.
 After extraction, each record will be inserted into corresponding cdm tables such as cdm_t, cdm_s, cdm_twf.

-<sup>1</sup>.
-Staging tables.
+<sup>1</sup>: Staging tables.
 The tables that start with a capital letter when listing all tables by `\d` in PostgreSQL.

 ## Steps of running ETL with Amazon Web Services

 0. Make sure every feature listed in **feature_mapping.csv** and **feature_mapping_cardiac.csv** is loaded onto table *cdm_feature* with corresponding dataset_id (e.g., 1000).
 If not, use the following command to add.

-      insert into cdm_feature(...) values(...)
+      `insert into cdm_feature(...) values(...)`

 1. Make sure your AWS configuration is correct.
  For now, ETL uses the cluster **cluster-dev-ml.jh**.
-Use the following kubectl command to comfirm.
-        `kubectl config get-contexts`
+Use `kubectl config get-contexts` to confirm.
 If not setting correctly, you can use `kubectl config use-context cluster-dev-ml.jh.opsdx.io` to change.
 Also, remember to specify your AWS CONFIG first.
-Look for CONFIG file on /home/ubuntu/yanif/kubeconfig on dev controller.
+Look for CONFIG file on `/home/ubuntu/yanif/kubeconfig` on dev controller.

 2. Turn on Auto Scaling Groups on AWS.
   Go to Auto Scaling Groups pages on AWS.
-For now, ETL uses **c2dw-etl.cluster-dev-ml.jh.opsdx.io** to perform ETL process.
-        Edit it and change the minimum number to 1.
+For now, ETL uses **c2dw-etl.cluster-dev-ml.jh.opsdx.io** to do the ETL process.
+Edit this node group and change the minimum number to 1.

 3. Edit .yaml file for setting environment variables.
        For reference, go to `dashan-universe/cloud/aws/stage3/dev-ml-services/c2dw-etl/` and look for **cardiac_1001.yaml**.
 Such as *dataset_id*, *database*, *min_tsp* and so on.

 4. c2dw-etl-secrets (optional).
        Sometimes, the secrets file is missing.
 Use kubectl command kubectl get secret to check if **c2dw-etl-secrets** is present.
-If not, look for it in `/c2dw-etl/` and add it.
+If not, look for it in `dashan-universe/cloud/aws/stage3/dev-ml-services/c2dw-etl/` and add it.

 5. Run ETL.
         Use the following kubectl command to control ETL process.